 A protected area shaped by water and the seasons

-Plaisance, a name that evokes the gentle landscape shaped by the Ottawa River.
-Quiet bays, sparkling ponds, vibrant marshes, and floodplains make up a living backdrop where nature expresses itself fully.
-In spring, the sky comes alive with the spectacular passage of thousands of Canada geese.
-In summer, the park becomes a privileged refuge for ducks, herons, ospreys, and many other species, much to the delight of birdwatchers.
+Plaisance, a name that evokes the gentle beauty of a landscape shaped by the Ottawa River.
+Tranquil bays, shimmering ponds, vibrant wetlands, and floodplains come together to form a vibrant setting where nature flourishes.
+In the spring, the sky comes alive with the spectacular passage of thousands of Canada geese.
+In the summer, the park becomes a haven for ducks, herons, ospreys, and many other species, much to the delight of birdwatchers.

-The breeze from the river blows across the Petite Presqu’île, rustling the tall grass and enveloping campers in a peaceful atmosphere.
-Covering more than 28 km² of protected area, the park offers over 40 km of bike paths, more than 6 km of hiking trails, and a variety of accommodations, including 150 campsites, 3 yurts, and 27 ready-to-camp units.
-Starting in spring 2026, 13 new Étoile ready-to-camp units will be added in the Buttes and Cédrière loops, including one that is fully accessible to people with reduced mobility.
+The river’s gentle breeze sweeps across the Petite Presqu’île, causing the tall grasses to sway and enveloping campers in a peaceful atmosphere.
+Spanning over 28 km² of protected area, the park offers more than 40 km of bike paths, over 6 km of hiking trails, and a variety of lodging options including 150 campsites, 3 yurts, and 27 ready-to-camp units.
+Starting in spring 2026, 13 new Étoile ready-to-camp units will be added to the Buttes and Cédrière loops, including one that is fully accessible to people with reduced mobility.

-A place for contemplation, exploration, and participatory scientific discovery, Parc national de Plaisance to slow down, observe, and better understand the richness of its natural environments.
+A place for contemplation, exploration, and hands-on scientific discovery, Parc national de Plaisance visitors to slow down, observe, and gain a deeper understanding of the richness of its natural environments.